sophieSpacee/Project_2_OC_26012021/README.md

 Reservia is a website for holiday housing research.

+## Project Goal

+This first project is part of my online course to become a full stack developer.
+It consists on transforming a website mockup into an actual website by only using HTML and CSS.

 ## Visualization

 You can visualize the website on the following link : [Reservia](https://sophiespacee.github.io/Project_2_OC_26012021/)

 ## Project Walkthrough

-The website is fully responsive, and the mock up was respected.
+The website is fully responsive, and the mock up was respected. //

+On a computer:
 ![pc](/images/readme/pc1.png)
 ![pc](/images/readme/pc2.png)

+On an ipad:
 ![ipad1](/images/readme/ipad1.png)
 ![ipad2](/images/readme/ipad2.png)

+On an iphone 5:
 ![iphone](/images/readme/iphone.png)

-## Project Goal

-This first project is part of my online course to become a full stack developer.
-It consists on transforming a website mockup into an actual website by only using HTML and CSS.

 ## Project structure